now-examples/basics/docz/README.md

 ## Step 1: Getting Started with docz

-First, to [get up-and-running with docz](https://www.docz.site/introduction/getting-started), install it as a dependency in the project folder you're working in:
+First, to [get up-and-running with docz](https://www.docz.site/introduction/getting-started), install it as a dependency in the project folder you are working in:

 ```shell
 yarn add --dev docz